marc-schieferdecker/discord-deleted-users-message-remover/README.md

 }
 ```

 If you want the script to delete the messages of deleted users in all text channels leave the `cleanChannelNames` array empty.
-You can configure channels to exclude from them run.
+You can configure channels to exclude from the run, or leave the `excludeChannelNames` array empty.

 Example: